Explore SAP HANA availability

 SAP HANA system replication with automatic failover

 From an SAP HANA perspective, the replication uses the synchronous mode with an automatic failover.
-In the secondary VM, the SAP HANA instance acts as a hot standby node.
+In the secondary virtual machine, the SAP HANA instance acts as a hot standby node.
 The standby node receives a synchronous stream of change records from the primary SAP HANA instance.
-As transactions are committed by the application at the HANA primary node, the primary HANA node waits to confirm the commit to the application until the secondary SAP HANA node confirms that it received the commit record.
+As transactions are committed by the application at the SAP HANA primary node, the primary SAP HANA node waits to confirm the commit to the application until the secondary SAP HANA node confirms that it received the commit record.
 SAP HANA offers two synchronous replication modes.

 SAP HANA scale-out configurations in Azure